microsoft/DirectXShaderCompiler/docs/DXIL.rst

 SM.TRIOUTPUTPRIMITIVEMISMATCH         Hull Shader declared with Tri Domain must specify output primitive point, triangle_cw or triangle_ccw.
 Line output is not compatible with the Tri domain
 SM.UNDEFINEDOUTPUT                    Not all elements of output %0 were written SM.VALIDDOMAIN                        Invalid Tessellator Domain specified.
-Must be isoline, tri or quad TYPES.DEFINED                         Type must be defined based on DXIL primitives TYPES.I8                              I8 can only used as immediate value for intrinsic TYPES.INTWIDTH                        Int type must be of valid width
+Must be isoline, tri or quad SM.ZEROHSINPUTCONTROLPOINTWITHINPUT   When HS input control point count is 0, no input signature should exist TYPES.DEFINED                         Type must be defined based on DXIL primitives TYPES.I8                              I8 can only used as immediate value for intrinsic TYPES.INTWIDTH                        Int type must be of valid width